kubedb/docs/docs/guides/mssqlserver/quickstart/quickstart.md

   namespace/demo created
   ```

-## Find Available MSSQLServerVersion
+## Find Available Microsoft SQL Server Versions

-When you have installed KubeDB, it has created `MSSQLServerVersion` crd for all supported MSSQLServer versions.
-Check it by using the following command,
+When you have installed KubeDB, it has created `MSSQLServerVersion` crd for all supported Microsoft SQL Server versions.
+Check it by using the `kubectl get mssqlserverversions`.
+You can also use `msversion` shorthand instead of `mssqlserverversions`.

 ```bash
 $ kubectl get mssqlserverversions